 On P330L44 (CID #4892, CID #6119, CID#9489, CID#8976):

 An HE PPDU supports 3 HE-LTF modes, which are 1x HE-LTF, 2x HE-LTF and 4x HE-LTF.
-It is optional to support the 1x HE-LTF mode in an HE SU PPDU, HE extended range SU PPDU and HE MU PPDU.
-It is mandatory to support transmission of 1x HE-LTF in an UL MU-MIMO PPDU over the full bandwidth, for a STA declaring support for UL MU-MIMO.
-The 1x HE-LTF mode is disallowed in an HE MU PPDU and in an HE trigger-based PPDU with more than one RUs , and is also disallowed in an HE MU PPDU with one RU whenever the RU has an MU-MIMO allocation.
+It is optional to support the 1x HE-LTF in an HE SU PPDU and HE extended range SU PPDU.
+It is mandatory to support 1x HE-LTF for full bandwidth UL MU-MIMO, for a STA declaring support for UL MU-MIMO.
+The 1x HE-LTF is disallowed in an HE MU PPDU, and in an HE trigger-based PPDU with more than one RU allocations.
 In an HE SU PPDU, HE MU PPDU and HE extended range SU PPDU, the combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.
 In an HE trigger-based PPDU, the combination of HE-LTF modes and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU.
 The mandatory combinations of HE-LTF modes and GI duration are:

 — 2x HE-LTF, TGI1,Data